ChAlvins/AirBnB_clone/web_static/README.md

 -   No Javascript
 -   No data loaded from anything

-In this project, we will learn how to manipulate HTML and CSS languages.
+In this project, we learn how to manipulate HTML and CSS languages.
 ## Resources

 **Read or watch**: